ElWanderer/kOS_scripts/documentation/boot_KMScience.ks_readme.md

 The script will calculate a Hohmann transfer back to Kerbin, targetting a periapsis of `30`km.
 The node improvement code will take over and adjust the node so that the periapsis is as close as possible to this value.

-This node will then be executed, and followed up (if necessary) with correction burns until the craft's trajectory has a periapsis within `25`km of the target (i.e. `5`km-`55`km).
+This node will then be executed, and followed up (if necessary) with correction burns until the craft's trajectory has a periapsis that is close to the target.

 The script will then time warp to the sphere of influence transition back to Kerbin, with the aim of passing through the transition at 50x warp.

-Once in the sphere of influence of the target body, another correction burn will be plotted and executed.
-This time the aim is to get the periapsis within 1km of the target (i.e. `29`-`31`km).
+Once in the sphere of influence of the target body, further correction burns can be plotted and executed to try to get the periapsis as accurate as possible.

 Once this has been achieved, the script will time warp until the craft is close to re-entry.

 #### Re-entry and landing

 The script is programmed to perform one staging action following the re-entry burn, to detach the service module (i.e. the fuel tank and engine).
-If any parts are tagged `"FINAL"`, further staging actions will take place until these have been detached.
+If any parts are tagged `FINAL`, further staging actions will take place until these have been detached.
 The craft will hold retrograde during initial re-entry, then disengage steering to conserve battery power.
 It is assumed that the re-entry craft will be aerodynamically stable and maintain a retrograde orientation naturally.
 The parachutes will be triggered once safe.

 Note - with the changes expected in v1.2 (such as the changes to the atmosphere and the ability to stage parachutes with an automatic delay in opening them until they are safe) some of the re-entry procedure may want/need changing.